NYUAD-CRC/crc-docs/_sources/hpc/storage/archive.rst.txt

 - **Process 1 :** The data in the Tape drive is synced with the storage every 12 hours, so that a copy of the files is available on the Tape drive as well.
-- **Process 2 :** Once the usage of the total storage hits 80% , the system atomatically frees up space by keeping only a copy of the file on the tape drive (which can be retrieved later).
+- **Process 2 :** Once the usage of the total storage hits 80% , the system automatically frees up space by keeping only a copy of the file on the tape drive (which can be retrieved later).
 - The freeing up of space is in accordance with the access timestamp of the files which are oldest.